Dans-labs/memento-lod/README.md

 Linked Open Data framework with Memento protocol

-Memento LOD consists of REST API with Flask, mySQL, MongoDB as files storage and Elasticsearch as search engine.
+Memento LOD consists of REST APIs built on microservices: Flask, mySQL, MongoDB as files storage and Elasticsearch as search engine.
 All triples are handled by Virtuoso SPARQL endpoint in combination with grlc as REST API interface.

-Install docker, docker-compose (pip install docker-compose and type
+Install docker, docker-compose (pip install docker-compose).
+Put your github token as GRLC_GITHUB_ACCESS_TOKEN in docker-compose.yml

+Start all services by typing

 ```
 ./start.sh